SS Fernebo

-The SS Fernebo was a Swedish cargo ship that was built in 1912.
+SS Fernebo was a Swedish cargo ship that was built in 1912.
 She was wrecked off Cromer, Norfolk, in England on 9 January 1917, being split in two by a boiler explosion or a German sea mine.
 Her chief engineer was killed but the remaining 17 crew members were rescued by onlookers and the Cromer lifeboat, commanded by Henry Blogg.
 Part of her wreck remains on the beach at Cromer but is only visible at extremely low tides.